Beer in Asia: Bangladesh

 Bangladesh is a predominantly Muslim country with strict laws regulating the sale of alcohol.
 In 2004 a local company, Crown Beverages, brewed a product it believed legally circumvented the country's ban on alcohol, producing a malt and hops-based drink that contained less than 5% alcohol.
 The drinks were marketed as 'Crown' and 'Hunter'.
 The government subsequently banned their sale however Crown Beverages now sell the Hunter beer brand through government-licensed outlets.

 Brunei

 Alcohol is banned in Brunei except for sale to foreigners and non-Muslims.
 There are no breweries in the country.

 Cambodia

-There are three main commercial breweries in Cambodia: Cambrew Brewery; Cambodia Brewery; and Khmer Brewery.
+There are three main commercial breweries in Cambodia: Carlsberg Cambodia (formerly Cambrew); Heineken Cambodia (formerly Cambodia Breweries); and Khmer Beverages (formerly Khmer Brewery), a subsidiary of the Chip Mong Group.
+Other breweries in Cambodia include Hanuman Beverages, Kingdom Breweries, Vattanac Brewery, Ganzberg and Mattrid.

+Carlsberg Cambodia

 Angkor Beer, named after the iconic Khmer Angkor temples near Siem Reap, is the most widely consumed beer in Cambodia.
 It is brewed by Cambrew Brewery in Sihanoukville, which also brews Klang Beer, Bayon Beer, Angkor Extra Stout, and Black Panther Premium Stout.
-Cambrew Brewery is 50 percent owned by Carlsberg.
+Cambrew entered a joint venture with Carlsberg Group in 2005, and has been a wholly owned subsidiary of Carlsberg since 2019.

+Heineken Cambodia

-Anchor Beer and Tiger Beer is brewed by Cambodia Brewery in Kandal, which is 50 percent owned by Heineken.
-Cambodia Brewery also produces Crown Gold and ABC Stout.
+Anchor Beer and Tiger Beer is brewed by Heineken in Prek Aeng, Chbar Ampov district, Phnom Penh.
+Prior to being absorbed into the HEINEKEN Cambodia in 2020, Cambodia Breweries Limited (CBL) had operated in Cambodia since 1994.
+Heineken also produces Crown Gold and ABC Stout.

+Khmer Beverages

-Cambodia Beer is brewed by Khmer Brewery in Phnom Penh.
+Cambodia Beer is brewed by Khmer Beverages in Cheung Aek, Dangkao district, Phnom Penh.

-Kingdom Breweries is Cambodia's only premium craft beer brewery and brews dark, pilsener, and gold lager beers in Phnom Penh.
+Craft breweries

+Kingdom Breweries, an early player in the craft beer industry now provides brewing services for small craft brands throughout south east Asia, especially Thailand, where strict rules block independent brewing.
+As of 2017, 50% of Kingdom's production was contract brewing.

+Various craft and microbreweries have emerged include Riel Brewing and Distilling, Fuzzy Logic, Flowers Nanobrewery in Phnom Penh; Projekt Brews, Notorious Bong in Kampot; and Brew Khnear and Pomme in Siem Reap.
+The Craft Beer Association of Cambodia (CBAC) actively organises events and competitions.